-In Hinduism, one of the oldest pagan religions, the phallus (penis) of Shiva has a special place.
+In Hinduism, one of the oldest pagan religions, Shiva’s phallus has a special place.
 The Hindu mythology says that when Shiva is killed, his wife, goddess Kali squats over his body, rips out and eats his organs, and then mounts his still erect phallus to complete the cycle of creation.

 In the 1960s, some archaeologists unearthed the temple of Baal-berith at Shechem and found in it the sacred pillar (the phallus), an emblem of Baal.
 According to Unger’s Bible Dictionary:

 “Baal was the son of El, the father of the gods and the head of the Canaanite pantheon … The inhabitants of Canaan were addicted to Baal worship which was conducted by priests in temples and in good weather outdoors in fields and particularly hilltops called ‘high places’.
 The cult included animal sacrifice, ritualistic meals and licentious dances.
-Near the rock altar was a sacred pillar or Massebah and close by the symbol of Asherah, both of which apparently symbolized human fertlity” (Merril F. Unger, Chicago. art “Baal”, 413).
+Near the rock altar was a sacred pillar or Massebah and close by the symbol of Asherah, both of which apparently symbolized human fertility” (Merril F. Unger, Chicago. article “Baal”, 413).

-During this festival, a 9 feet long phallus is carried and followed by a crowd.
-At a temple, it is spinned around in a 360 degree fashion.
-The people are “blessed” by Shinto priests and they pray for a fruitful year.
+During this festival, a 9 feet long phallus is carried and followed by a crowd until they reach a Shinto temple where it is spanned in a 360 degree fashion.
+The people are “blessed” by Shinto priests and they pray for a fruitful and prosperous year.

-In ancient Egypt, Min, a fertility deity (often shown with an erect phallus) was extensively worshipped around 2050-1550 BC.
+In ancient Egypt, Min, a fertility deity (often shown with an erect phallus) was extensively worshipped around 2050-1550 B.C.
 Coronation ceremonies of a new pharaoh involved sex rites.

-The ancient Greeks were not far behind.
-Apostle Paul wrote that “it is a shame even to speak of those things which are done of them in secret” (Eph 5:12).
-He was making a reference to the Eleusinian and Bacchanalian mysteries which were performed in the dark at nights and were known to be so immoral that the Roman senate banished them from Italy.
+He was most probably making references to the Eleusinian and Bacchanalian mysteries which were performed in the dark at nights and were known to be so immoral that the Roman senate banished them from Italy.
 Plato wrote about seeing the entire population of Athens drunk at these festivals.
-(Dake Annotated Bible, 2001, 370)

-Obelisks (phallus emblems) were moved over to Rome by the emperors.
-One of it is still in the Vatican square today – opening the door wide to the ancient stronghold of sex worship.
+Obelisks (phallus emblems) were moved over to Rome from Egypt by the emperors.
+One of them is still in the Vatican square today – opening the door wide to the ancient stronghold of Baal worship.

 Modern Neo-Pagan movements follow the same route of sexual permissiveness.
-Gavin and Yvonne Frost of the Church and School of Wicca wrote a book many years ago, The Witch’s Bible: How To Practice the Oldest Religion, detailing sexual initiation of pubescent boys and girls by older coven members, using artificial “phalli” on girls and group sex magic.
+Gavin and Yvonne Frost of the Church and School of Wicca wrote a book many years ago, Good Witch’s Bible, detailing sexual initiation of pubescent boys and girls by older coven members, using artificial “phalli” on girls and group sex magic.